 Passenger Negligence When the Passenger is Injured

 Passenger negligence can also be a factor in personal injury cases filed by the passenger.
-Florida’s comparative fault laws state that a person’s damages may be reduced by the percentage of fault the person has for causing their injury.
+Florida’s modified comparative fault laws state that a person’s damages may be reduced by the percentage of fault the person has for causing their injury if they’re 50% or less at fault.
+However, once a person’s share of fault exceeds 50%, they’re barred from financial recovery.

 Therefore, if a passenger’s negligence contributed to the cause of the car crash, the passenger may not receive full compensation for damages.
-For example, if the passenger was 60 percent at fault for causing the car accident, the most the passenger could receive is 40 percent of the claim value.
+For example, if the passenger was 40 percent at fault for causing the car accident, the most the passenger could receive is 60 percent of the claim value.
+If they were 51% (or more) at fault, they’d be entitled to nothing.

 Schedule a Free Consultation With Our Fort Lauderdale Auto Accident Lawyers